 LADIES – please wear a back fastening bra, shorts can be worn if you prefer

-Loose tracksuit bottoms that can be rolled up are another option – as long as we can assess and see your pelvis, knees and feet easily.
+Loose tracksuit bottoms that can be rolled up are another option – as long as I can assess and see your pelvis, knees and feet easily.

 If you have acute back or neck pain please wear clothes that can easily be removed, e.g. slip-on shoes if you have a back problem, a cardigan or shirt if you have a neck or shoulder problem.

-CHILDREN – we like to see a baby or child’s whole body as well.
+CHILDREN – I like to see a baby or child’s whole body as well.